BestTimesToVisit.com Logo

 money

-While credit cards are accepted in most resorts and larger restaurants, always have some Eastern Caribbean Dollars (EC$) on hand for smaller vendors, markets, and those handy minibuses.
-ATMs are available in towns, but it's wise to withdraw a bit more cash at once to avoid multiple fees.
+While credit cards are accepted in most resorts and larger restaurants, always have some Eastern Caribbean Dollars (XCD) on hand for smaller shops, local markets, and those handy minibuses.
+ATMs are available in towns, but it's wise to withdraw a bit more than you think you'll need at once to avoid multiple withdrawal fees.

 culture